MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/Remote-Access.md

 # Remote Access

-When you install the Remote Access Server Role with the *Add Roles and Features Wizard* or Windows PowerShell, you can choose to install one or more of the following three role services, either individually or on the same server:
+When you install the Remote Access Server Role with the *Add Roles and Features Wizard* or Windows PowerShell, you can choose to install one or more of the following three role services:

 - [Direct Access and VPN (RAS) service](#directaccess-and-vpn-service)
 - [Routing service](#routing-service)
 - [Web Application Proxy service](#web-application-proxy-service)

+Anyone of these services can be installed either individually or on the same server.

 >[!IMPORTANT]
 >Don't attempt to deploy Remote Access on a virtual machine \(VM\) in Microsoft Azure.
 Using Remote Access in Microsoft Azure is not supported.
 You can't use Remote Access in an Azure VM to deploy VPN, DirectAccess, or any other Remote Access feature in Windows Server 2016 or earlier versions of Windows Server.
 For more information, see [Microsoft server software support for Microsoft Azure virtual machines](https://support.microsoft.com/help/2721672/microsoft-server-software-support-for-microsoft-azure-virtual-machines).